 China Destination Guide

 China is one of the world's most exciting and diverse travel destinations.
-Boasting a rich cultural heritage, delicious food, incredible architecture and stunning landscapes from the snowy Himalayan mountains of Tibet to the tropical beaches of Sanya, it's little wonder China holidays are a growing favourite for travellers.
+Boasting a rich cultural heritage and stunning landscapes from the snowy Himalayan mountains of Tibet to the tropical beaches of Sanya, it's little wonder China holidays are fast becoming favourite for global travellers.

-You'll be enraptured by what you see, ensuring another trip to China is no doubt not far off the horizon.
+Why not arrange your flights to China to fly into one city and leave from another, savouring as many sights as possible in between?
+You'll no doubt be enraptured by what you see, ensuring another trip to China is not far off the horizon.